Guide to studying Geology

-It gives insight into the history of the Earth, through studying plate tectonics and past climates.
+It gives insight into the history of the Earth by studying plate tectonics and past climates.
 Geology also involves the investigation of how minerals can be discovered and utilised.

-Geology is not a narrow subject; there is lots to learn.
-Geologists study a broad range of topics including plate tectonics, glaciers, floods, groundwater flow – even dinosaur evolution.
+Geology is not a narrow subject; there is a lot to learn.
+Geologists study a broad range of topics, including plate tectonics, glaciers, floods, groundwater flow – even dinosaur evolution.

 Rachel, Univerity of Aberdeen

 Geology degrees teach valuable transferable skills, such as presentation, research and communication, as well as a range of geographical and scientific skills applicable to specialist jobs.

 Particular job areas include in engineering, geochemistry and geophysics, hydrology, mudlogging, drilling and mechanical engineering, consultancy and analysis, data processing and surveying.

 Numerous companies, such as Amey, offer graduate schemes in this subject.